prometheus/blackbox_exporter/CONFIGURATION.md

   headers:
     [ <string>: <string> ... ]

-  # Read the HTTP request headers from files.
-  # It is mutually exclusive with `headers`.
-  # Header key is the file name, and the value is its contents.
-  [ header_files: <string>, ... ]

   # The maximum uncompressed body length in bytes that will be processed.
 A value of 0 means no limit.
   #
   # If the response includes a Content-Length header, it is NOT validated against this value.
 This